alistaircol/ac-website/content/articles/laravel-pipeline-placeholder-cms-accessor.md

 ---
 title: "Laravel pipeline to replace CMS content placeholders with values"
 author: "Ally"
-summary: "Use Laravel pipelines to replace arbitrary CMS placeholders with computed values using a model's accessor"
+summary: "Use Laravel `Pipeline` with many `Pipe`s to replace arbitrary placeholders in DOM with computed values using a `Model`'s accessor"
 publishDate: 2022-08-25T13:13:51+0100
 tags: ['laravel','pipeline']
 ---